2nd Edition of Flaming Pyramids released

 We love testing this sort of game with families who come to board gaming events, and obviously these opportunities have been limited, so we are unlikely to be ready to publish Glimstone Grab before 2023.

 In the meantime, we were pitched a card game that had that Cheeky feel.
-Working title Eatery is by first-time designer Andy Bell of Christchurch.
+Working title House Proud is by first-time designer Andy Bell of Christchurch.

-Andy is finalising the cards and a few other elements of the game to have it ready for structured playtesting in July.
-We expect to be able to publish it next year, and will be looking for input from testers on the theme and also to establish its lower age limit.
+Structured playtesting begins July 30-31 at Auckland's Games Fair.
+If it is well-received, we expect to be able to publish it next year, and will be looking for input from testers on the theme and title and also to establish its lower age limit.